-The Vajrayāna is practical psychological approach, which seeks to release and transform psychological and somatic energy through the understanding that the klesha energies and their corresponding Wisdom energies are archetypally connected – and can even be thought of, not so much as absolute opposites, but as two inseparable expressions of the same archetypal principle.
-This apparent abandonment of moral absolutes may appear dangerous to those whose spiritual points of view are defined consciously or unconsciously by a Hinayāna or Mahayāna perspective.
+The Vajrayāna is a practical psychological approach, which seeks to release and transform psychological and somatic energy through the understanding that the klesha energies and their corresponding Wisdom energies are archetypally connected – and can even be thought of, not so much as absolute opposites, but as two inseparable expressions of the same archetypal principle.
+This apparent abandonment of dualistic moral absolutes may appear dangerous to those whose spiritual points of view are defined consciously or unconsciously by a Hinayāna or Mahayāna perspective.
 Indeed, once again there is a danger of manifesting a shadow side of the Vajrayāna if its teachings are not set within the culture and framework of, and upon the foundation of, the Hinayāna and Mahayāna.

-The Vajrayāna is certainly frequently misunderstood, and I have certainly seen these misunderstandings leading to attitudes and forms of communication and social conduct that is far from ethical, or kind, or wise.
-There are aspects of Vajrayāna culture that we would do well to steer well clear of a Western context.
+The Vajrayāna is certainly frequently misunderstood, and I have certainly seen these misunderstandings leading to attitudes and forms of communication and social conduct that are far from ethical, or kind, or wise.
+There are perhaps aspects of Vajrayāna culture that we would do well to steer well clear of a Western context.
 Unfortunately there are many Western teachers who are drawn to Tibetan Buddhism for merely egoic and compensatory reasons – for its charisma, its mystique, and its exoticism.
-Great discernment and psychological common-sense is required – such as may be found in serious enquiry into ’emptiness’, and perhaps through deep and prolonged reflection on the Five Skandhas / Five Wisdoms mandala.
+Great discernment and psychological common-sense is required – such as may be found in serious enquiry into ’emptiness’, through deep and prolonged reflection on the Five Skandhas / Five Wisdoms mandala.

 The Vajrayāna Perspective and Practice – Some Key Principles